liquibase/liquibase-contribute-site/docs/code/get-started/env-setup.md

 [Adoptium](https://adoptium.net/) is a good choice

-### 2. Install Maven

-[Download Maven](https://maven.apache.org/download.cgi) and unzip the archive to a directory on your system.
-This provides the `mvn` CLI.

-This is technically an optional step if you'll eventually use an IDE since most have Maven support built in.
-But installing it separately allows you to better duplicate the minimal build process if troubleshooting your IDE setup.

-### 3. Check Setup
+### 2. Check Setup

+Liquibase includes a built-in wrapper for the [Maven](https://maven.apache.org/index.html) CLI, so you don't have to install it manually.

-Run `mvn clean install` which compiles Liquibase, runs the tests, and creates the jar/tar.gz packages.
+To check your setup, run `mvn clean install`.
+This compiles Liquibase, runs the tests, and creates the jar/tar.gz packages.

-You can tell the build worked successfully if you see something like:
+You can tell the build worked successfully if you see something like this at the end of the output:

 ```
 [INFO] ------------------------------------------------------------------------